 The Cult of the Seven Sisters of the Cilento National Park is among our most treasured sacred traditions.
 These seven beloved madonnas all have roots reaching back to archaic times, all are evolutions, transformations that took place slowly across centuries.
 They each have still vivid threads connecting them to much earlier beloved Mothers, Goddesses, Divine Feminine personages of great beauty, strength, healing and protective agency.

 The cult of the Seven Sisters has been kept alive for thousands of years through the great devotion of the people of the Cilento National Park and has in fact grown more vibrant through the centuries.
 The sancuaries that are home to these Seven Sacred Madonnas are situated on the same high holy ground, the same sacred place, as their predecessors.
-We honor them in a continuous unbroken tradition and with the same offerings as we have since long before the common era.
+We honor them in a continuous unbroken tradition and in the same ways as our ancestors have done since long before the common era.

-We will step into an ancient lineage together with deep soul purpose.
+We will step into this ancient lineage together with deep soul purpose.
 You can expect a sweet nourishing, spirit filled journey that will also be lots of fun, include a few spontaneous side trips, art journaling, comaraderie, gracious hosts, fabulous food and great wine!
-We’ll be weaving together art, history, archaeology, Southern Italian folk medicine ways, prayer, plant medicine, the Divine Feminine and the magnetic,healing energy of a small group of people into a rare and beautiful experience that will be long treasured.
+We’ll be weaving together art, history, archaeology, Southern Italian folk medicine ways, prayer, plant medicine and magic, ancestral wisdom, the Divine Feminine and the magnetic,healing energy of a small group of people into a rare and beautiful experience that will be long treasured.
 Our time togeher will be relaxing, low key and deeply inspiring and restorative.

 The Cilento National Park in Southern Italia, is one of the last true wildnerness areas in this world, a protected UNESCO World Heritage Site and home to vibrant, still thriving Old World culture, traditions and beliefs.
-It happens to also be the place of my origins, my ancestral home.
-My blood and bones are made from this land, these mountains and trees are my body and I am honored to introduce you to our ancient, deeply spiritual ways.
+Because of its biological and cultural characteristics, the park is also member of the World Biosphere’s Reserve, Unesco’s Man and Biosphere program.
+It is also the place of my origins, my ancestral home.
+My roots are here, my blood and bones are made from this land, these mountains and trees are my body and I am honored to introduce you to our ancient, deeply spiritual ways.

 La Settle Sacro Sorelle di Cilento - During the month of October the weather is sunny, comfortably warm and beautiful, the skies are blue, the harvest is in, fresh fruits and foods of all kinds are in abundance and the tourists have all gone home!